 Now, Zero was stuck underneath the Behemoth’s foot.
-He could feel the weight of the monster, crushing down on his body as he splurted out blood.
+He could feel the monster’s weight crushing down his body as he spurted out blood.
 The thought of being squashed alive wasn’t something that he wanted to ever be in.
 What was worse was that he could feel the pain of his bones starting to break under the weight of the Behemoth’s body.

 I’m not going to die like this!
 Aurelius shouted in his head.
-Even though the pain was cut off a significant amount in the game, there was still a large amount of it that was still felt.
+Even though the pain was significantly reduced in the game, there was still a bit of pain felt.
 He tightened his body, pushing against the Behemoth’s leg with all his might.

 He then thought of something else while pushing against the Behemoth’s leg.
-With the large amount of magic that he still had, he used his Black Dragon skills of necromancy.
+With a large amount of magic he still had, he used his Black Dragon necromancy skills.
 His energy washed outwards like a pulse, searching for the dead monsters and players on the ground.
-What he noticed that even his sight was able to find old monsters that had died years past and was buried underneath the ground.
+He noticed that even his sight could find old monsters that had died years past and were buried underneath the ground.

 The surge of energy seeped deeply, drawing out its dark power.
-Zero could feel his magic experience rising as each time a successful dead monster was found.
+Zero could feel his magic experience rising each time a successful dead monster rose.
 The ground started to pop out skeletal creatures and humans.
-They slugged and pulled their way out, shaking their large body in excitement as their eyes glowed eerily green.
-He had been pushing off this skill for awhile now, mostly because the thought of rising up the dead wasn’t always to his liking, especially because of the spirits that he would see in real life that put him off on this skill.
+They slugged and pulled their way out, shaking their large bodies in excitement as their eyes glowed eerily green.
+He had been pushing off this skill for a while now, mostly because the thought of raising the dead wasn’t always to his liking, especially because of the spirits he would see in real life that put him off on this skill.

 Hundreds to eventually thousands of skeletal monsters came forth.
 They weren’t like the skeletal monsters that Valiant pulled out.
-The skeleton were a lot more fiercer and meaner looking from Zero’s dark magic.
-A dark, golden energy swirled around their body like a thick coat, reinforcing them with stray bones that it could find.
-Some wore thick armor, others had extra appendages, while other grew in size.
-Some even strangely looked like they had angelic features with feathers on their ears and growing wings.
-The majority of the skeletal monsters were creatures than humanoid creatures, and the creatures looked more diabolical than the monsters they would find out in the field.
+The skeleton was much more fierce and meaner, looking at Zero’s dark magic.
+Dark, golden energy swirled around their body like a thick coats, reinforcing them with stray bones that they could find.
+Some wore thick armor, others had extra appendages, and others grew in size.
+Some even strangely looked like they had angelic features, feathers on their ears, and growing wings.
+Most skeletal monsters were creatures rather than humanoid creatures, and the creatures looked more sinister than the monsters they would find out in the field.

 “Come here and help me!”
 Zero yelled.

 The skeletal army snapped forward quickly in his direction.
-They were like a synchronized army that moved perfectly in harmony towards Zero.
-Many rushed forward, slamming into the Behemoth’s leg, pushing it away from Zero as best as they could.
+They were like a synchronized army that moved perfectly in harmony toward Zero.
+So many rushed forward, slamming into the Behemoth’s leg, pushing it away from Zero as best as possible.

 Others lifted upwards as swirls of dark energy amplified their strength, making them glow even more eerily black.
 The smell of decay and death wafted through the ground, making anyone near the Behemoth weezy with sickness.